Ghana regains lustre for investors ahead of December 7 election despite debt woes

 The impact of the pandemic has strained the government’s fiscal position, with 50% of revenues used to service debt, said Ankit Khandelwal, director, Africa coverage at MUFG EMEA.

-A credible fiscal policy would also allow Ghana access to debt capital markets again in 2021, said Libralato, adding that a funded IMF programme would boost confidence in debt sustainability.
+A credible fiscal policy would also allow Ghana access to debt capital markets again in 2021, said Libralato, adding that a funded IMF program would boost confidence in debt sustainability.

 Ghana received $1 billion in emergency IMF funding earlier this year.